aarneranta/chalmers-advanced-python/labs/lab3/peer-review.md

 ## General description

 For Lab 3, each group of students (hereinafter the submitting group) is expected to submit their solution to another group (hereinafter the reviewing group), which will have to assess whether the submission passes or fails.
-Each submitting group will submit to a reviewing group **selected by the teaching team** in order to reduce conflicts of interest (matching groups who tackled the same Bonus parts as much as possible).
+Each submitting group will submit to a reviewing group **selected by the teaching team** in order to reduce conflicts of interest.
+The selections are published directly after the 17 December deadline, when we know which groups have submitted their Lab 3.
-However, the review process is not blinded.
+The review process is not blinded.

 The groups are paired and will review each other, as such, *submitting* or *reviewing* should be seen as a role that each group will have to endorse.
 Each submitted solution must be clear whether any bonus part has been tackled or not.